-- Mutually understandable: Communication regarding consent consists of mutually understandable words and/or actions that indicate a mutually unambiguous willingness to engage in sexual activity.
+- Mutually understandable: Communication regarding consent consists of mutually understandable words and/or actions that indicate a mutual willingness to engage in sexual activity.
 Consent may not be inferred from silence, passivity, lack of resistance, or lack of active response.
 An individual who does not physically resist or verbally refuse sexual activity is not necessarily giving consent.
 Relying solely upon non-verbal communication can lead to a false conclusion as to whether consent was sought or given.

 - Capacity to Consent: A person under the age of 18 does not have the legal capacity to consent.
 The state of California considers sexual intercourse with a minor (under age 18) to be unlawful.
 (Cal.
 Penal Code §261.5) A person who engages in sexual intercourse with a person under age 18 does so without effective consent as defined by this Policy.
 Also, in order to give consent, a person must not be mentally or physically incapacitated (see definition of Incapacitation below).

 Affirmative consent is not indefinite and must be throughout the activity.
 Consent may be withdrawn by any party at any time.
 Recognizing the dynamic nature of sexual activity, individuals choosing to engage in sexual activity must evaluate consent in an ongoing manner and communicate clearly throughout all stages of sexual activity.
 Withdrawal of consent can be an expressed “no” or can be based on an outward demonstration that conveys that an individual is hesitant, confused, uncertain, or is no longer a mutual participant.
 Once consent is withdrawn, the sexual activity must cease within a reasonably immediate time and not resumed until the requirements above are met again.